hjudgesac/JouleS4Public/runipsjob/runIPSJob.md

 **Note**: It may take few minutes for the job to appear in this interface.
 The job execution time will also vary depending upon number of users and groups being read.</br>
 ![run_ips_jobr](4.jpg)

-8. Click the job to view the **Job Execution Details** and confirm users and groups that meet the filter criteria are created in Work Zone application.</br>
+8. Click the job to view the **Job Execution Details** and confirm users and groups that meet the filter criteria are created in SAP Build Work Zone application.</br>
 ![run_ips_job](6.jpg)